DMParker1/early-dx-tx/README.md

 This repository documents the development, evidence base, and operational lessons from **early diagnosis and treatment (EDT)** strategies for malaria in borderland and hard-to-reach settings, with a focus on **malaria posts (MPs)** and other forms of community-based care.

 **Why it’s here:**
 While targeted mass drug administration (tMDA) and other interventions can have short-term impacts, sustained malaria control and elimination require long-term, accessible, and community-supported diagnosis and treatment systems.
-EDT has proven to be less controversial, more sustainable, and often easier to implement than tMDA — provided it is done well and consistently.
+EDT is less controversial than tMDA, more sustainable, and often easier to implement than tMDA.
+It does take careful planning, community engagement, and re-training.

 *Photo: Taken by D.M.
 Parker in 2013, Thasongyang District, Thailand.*